Fury (2014 film): Portrayal of history

 Ayer sought authentic uniforms and weapons appropriate to the period of the final months of the war in Europe.

 The film was shot in the United Kingdom, partly due to the availability of working World War II-era tanks.
-The film featured Tiger 131, the last surviving operational Tiger I, owned by The Tank Museum at Bovington, England.
-It was the first time since the film They Were Not Divided (1950) that a real Tiger tank was used on a film set.
-Tiger 131 is a very early model Tiger I tank, and externally it has some significant differences from later Tiger I models.
-In the last weeks of the war, some early model Tigers were used in last ditch defense efforts; one of Germany's last Tigers to be lost at the Brandenburg Gate in Berlin was of a similar vintage.

-Ten working M4 Sherman tanks were used.
+The film features Tiger 131, the last surviving operational Tiger I, owned by The Tank Museum at Bovington, England.
+Ten working M4 Sherman tanks were also used.
 The Sherman tank Fury was portrayed using an M4A2E8 HVSS Sherman tank named RON/HARRY (T224875), also lent by The Tank Museum.

 Ayer's attention to detail extended to the maps used in the film.
 A 1943 wartime map of Hannover, Germany, held in McMaster University's Lloyd Reeds Map Collection, was used to demonstrate the types of resources relied on by Allied forces.
+The film's depiction of tank warfare and soldier comradery was generally well received by World War II veterans.